The 7 tips for sprouts in your food inspires you to use your home-grown sprouts in any dish.

 As all greens, the nourishment in the sprouts begins to oxygen as soon as you cut, mash or blend the plants.
 Therefore, if you do not eat the sprouts whole, you will get the most nutrients from the sprouts by eating the food shortly after preparing the dish.

 CAN ALL SPROUTS BE EATEN RAW?

-Chickpea is unique because it contains trypsin inhibitors.
-You should not feel any effect from that substance from small amounts of Chickpea sprouts.
-But if you make a large bowl of raw hummus made from raw, sprouted chickpeas, you can get a stomach ache.
+But if you make a large bowl of raw hummus made from raw, sprouted chickpeas or soy beans, you can get a stomach ache.

 Trypsin inhibitors prevent digestion of the proteins in the Chickpea.
 It is the Chickpea’s defense against an animal digesting the entire Chickpea, so that the Chickpea’s ability to remain a plant is lost.

 The solution is that you sprout your Chickpeas until the root is 2,5-3 cm long.
 Then you give the ready sprouts a short boil for 5 minutes.
 Cool them off and then you can eat them in your food.